Program overview

 • Welder: Works in various sectors such as construction, manufacturing, and shipbuilding, performing welding tasks on different materials.

-• Fabrication Estimator: Analyzes project specifications and costs, providing estimates for metal fabrication projects.
+• Fabrication Estimator: Analyzes project specifications and costs to provide estimates for metal fabrication projects.

-• Quality Control Inspector: Ensures that welding and fabrication processes meet industry standards and specifications.
+• Quality Control Inspector: Inspects welded products to ensure they meet industry standards and specifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.